MOORESTOWN TOWNSHIP PUBLIC SCHOOLS

 Moorestown Township's highly ranked schools are a source of pride, but the most important measure of our district is the ability to provide students with safe, healthy, effective learning environments.

-With infrastructure aging and enrollment growing, the Board of Education and district leaders are moving toward a bond referendum before the end of 2025 focused on:
+With infrastructure aging and enrollment growing, the Board of Education and district leaders are moving toward a bond referendum on Sept.
+16, pending state agency review.
+The proposal is focused on:

 Students and staff: Renovations would enhance the health and safety of our schools and create more effective learning environments at all grade levels.